Jamie-Millsip/cambio-website/README.md

   - ensure only one card can be flipped for each discarded card
   - when flipping another persons card, allow the player to give that person one of their cards

-- finish implementing what happens at end of game
+- finish implementing endGame screen

-  - currently:
-    - after the game ends, all cards become visible for 5 seconds to allow players to view their cards
-  - need to add:
-    - end game menu that:
-      - counts each players points and ranks them from in ascending order
-      - display the winner of the game
+  - sort the players by results, displaying the winner first at the top of the page
-      - includes a lobby button that returns the users back to the lobby to start another game

 - link game to a database